5 Strategic Goals for Your Email Marketing Newsletter

 - Educate your prospects about copywriting.
 Beyond the personal, recipients can also learn about the importance and benefits of copywriting.
 It may surprise you, but many clients don’t really understand what a copywriter does and how it’s done.
 (Some even confuse “copywriting” with “copyright,” a legal term that is pronounced exactly the same.)
 So your marketing in general, and your email newsletter in particular, can be strategically designed to educate prospects and clients about how you do what you do.
 That understanding will also pave the way for them to pay you more.
 Because if they don’t understand the value you bring, they won’t be willing to pay much at all for it.

 Remember, everything you write, from a simple message responding to an inquiry, to your estimates and proposals, is an example of your copywriting and that includes your email marketing newsletter.
-Use it strategically to get the work you want!
+Use email copywriting strategically to get the work you want!